rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/417_preparing-a-raspberry-pi.md

 Alternatively, you may use a serial terminal to achieve the same result.

-{{%notice warning%}}
+{{%notice info%}}
-SOme platform services such as "native networks" require that cpuset and memory cgroups are enabled.
+Some platform services such as "native networks" require that cpuset and memory cgroups are enabled.

 To achieve tis add the following in /boot/cmdline.txt. `cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1`
 {{%/notice%}}